Arturo Gatti: Death

 On July 11, 2009, Gatti was found dead in a hotel in Ipojuca, Pernambuco, Brazil, where he was on holiday with his Brazilian wife, Amanda Rodrigues, and their 10-month-old son.
 He was 37 years old.
-Gatti's wife was initially charged with murder after Brazilian authorities ruled Gatti's death a homicide, but after the coroner's autopsy report was released, they declared it was a suicide, and charges against his widow were dropped.
+Gatti's wife was initially charged with murder after Brazilian authorities ruled Gatti's death a homicide, but after the coroner's autopsy report was released, they declared it was a suicide by hanging, and charges against his widow were dropped.
 Gatti had a history of suicidal threats and had previously attempted suicide in 2006.

+Gatti's funeral was held on July 20, 2009; about 1,000 mourners filed into Our Lady of Defence Church in Montreal's Little Italy, and he was buried in a crypt in Laval Cemetery in Quebec.
+The WBC also presented Gatti's mother with a posthumous championship belt.
+There were many other tributes made by members of the boxing world in Gatti's honor, along with a public memorial in New Jersey.

 On July 31, 2009, it was announced that the Canadian government would be seeking more information from the Brazilian authorities on Gatti's death.
 Gatti's family confirmed that there would be a second autopsy done in Quebec.

 Two independent investigators hired by Gatti's longtime manager Pat Lynch released a statement in September 2011 that they believed Gatti was murdered.
 A contributing factor to their conclusion was an injury to the back of Gatti's head that they believed could not have been self inflicted.
 After receiving the independent investigators' findings, Brazilian authorities again concluded that Gatti died by suicide.

 At the family's request, a Quebec coroner agreed to exhume the body so that two pathologists could conduct a second autopsy.
 After an autopsy, the pathologists ruled there was "no clear evidence of foul play" and expressed doubt at the conclusions reached by the private investigators hired by Gatti's manager.
-CBC's The Fifth Estate and HBO's Real Sports with Bryant Gumbel both interviewed witnesses who stated Gatti assaulted his wife in public the night before his death, and that the injuries to the back of his head came as result of Gatti fighting with passerby's who attempted to intervene.
+CBC's The Fifth Estate and HBO's Real Sports with Bryant Gumbel both interviewed witnesses who stated Gatti assaulted his wife in public the night before his death and that the injuries to the back of his head came as result of Gatti fighting with a passer-by who attempted to intervene.

-Gatti is interred at Cimetiere de Laval in Laval, Quebec.